Vox AC30: the Treble circuit

 3592 - Wodens "AV" = January 64.

 At present, all chassis currently known in the range 2901-3592 are TREBLE.
-It will be interesting to see if the pattern can be broken.
-Either side of this range, evidence is a little fragmentary at the moment though.
+It will be interesting to see if the pattern breaks.
+Either side of this range, evidence is a little fragmentary at present.
 Chassis 2685 is a BASS, as is chassis 3889.

 1) The two 0.01uf capacitors (also expressed as 10000pf) in the Treble circuit diagram - C5 and C7.